Is the Term “People of Color” Acceptable in This Day and Age?

 How widely accepted is the use of the term “people of color” in everyday language?
 In an NPR blog post titled “The Journey From ‘Colored’ to ‘Minorities’ to ‘People of Color,’” author Kee Malesky discusses the evolution of these terms and observes that “people of color” has gone mainstream.
 This term may have originated in political circles or social justice arenas, but it has spread to academia and is being accepted in academic writing and in speech.

 But it is important to recognize that while “people of color” reaffirms non-whiteness, many people don’t like the term because they feel “it lumps all of us together.”
-Those who are white or Caucasian (“Caucasian” is itself a problematic word—which I will discuss in an upcoming blog post) are still the standard by which all others are labeled, at least for now.
+Those who are white or Caucasian (“Caucasian” is itself a problematic word—which I discuss in another column post) are still the standard by which all others are labeled, at least for now.

 At this cultural moment in the U.S., we still live in a racialized social and cultural hierarchy, and our language continues to reflect our ongoing attempts to grapple with that reality.